 Rollovers to Savings Plus

-There are key factors to consider that will help you evaluate whether you might roll your assets or leave the money where it's currently invested.
-These include:
+Some key factors to consider that will help you evaluate whether you might roll your assets or leave the money where it's currently invested include:

-- Consolidation: Pros and cons of having more than one retirement account versus fewer.
+- Consolidation – weigh the pros and cons of having more than one retirement account versus fewer

-- Available services: Consider other services or arrangements offered by the plan, such as access to tool, education, resources, and managed account services, which assigns oversight to a third party.
+- Available services – think about other services or arrangements offered by the plan, such as access to tool, education, resources and managed account services, which assigns oversight to a third party

 To roll money into Savings Plus, submit a Rollover–In Form.
 Your rollover is invested according to your current investment choices.
 If you do not have an investment choice, your rollover is invested in the appropriate target date fund based on your birth year.